titoworlddev/advent-js/README.md

 Here I have learned a lot about **JavaScript** and I have greatly improved my programming logic.

 Glad to have participated and thanks to [midudev](https://github.com/midudev) for doing this kind of thing for the community.

+In the future I will be completing the challenges again but with the language **Dart**